 - Connectors: These are the Database connectors and the REST API connectors that enable you to pull data from a whole range of databases like MySQL, NoSQL, MongoDB and other sources.
 The BINDAPI function can be used to filter and fetch data from several database systems.

 - Custom formula: This enables you to use functions like LOOKUP , DLOOKUP, BINDAPI, FILTER and so on to pull data from the different sources like sheets, databases, JSON and so on while allowing customization to pull specific data from the sources.
 The Custom Formula basically allows you to view the currently applied formula for getting the data.

 - Controls: Data can also be pulled from the form control of another form/ screen.

-- Variables: Data can be pulled from Variables, the values for which may be set during different tasks initiated across different screens.
+- Variables & Keywords: Data can be pulled from Variables and the keywords.
+The values for variables may be set during different tasks initiated across different screens.

 - Logged in user: Here you are pulling data which is the current user’s information related to the current login.

 Now when you are creating apps you would have different types of activities that need to be undertaken on the click event.
 Like, say for example any action to be completed with the click of the Action button.
 There are different types of events like Page events, Button click events (single click - e.g on buttons and multi-select for the list controls), and Custom events like the Designer controls.
 With Studio being a no-code platform, you can use the Action Flow that provides you the capabilities to build your customized actions visually and that is performed on the Client-side to give an immediate response as to the activity completion.
 You can find the Action on the right-hand side of the screen when you select the respective control.

 For more information, you can refer to this article here.